hongleizhang/RSAlgorithms/README.md

 # Recommender System Suits： An open source toolkit for recommender system

 This repository provides a set of classical **traditional recommendation methods** which make predictions only using rating data and **social recommendation methods** which utilize trust/social information in order to alleviate the sparsity of ratings data.
+Besides, we have collected some classical methods implemented by others for your convenience.

 ## Traditional recommendation